goldendakel/Selenium-Task-Ebay/README.txt

-Visual Studio requires extension to read Cucumber/Gherkin:
+Visual Studio/ VSCode require extension to read Cucumber/Gherkin

-Reqnroll for Visual Studio 2022
+Tests can run without Maven via righ-click on the RunCucumberIT class

+With Maven -
 Maven Test execution command:
 //Cleans the "logs" and "allure-results" folders.
-New folders/files generate on every execution with the mvn command mvn clean test -Dtest=runner.RunCucumberIT
+New folders/files generate on every execution with the mvn command
+Command:
+mvn clean test -Dtest=runner.RunCucumberIT